What we're buying: Slö reverb pedal and Glarry electric bass

 The Slö has three different modes -- dark, rise and dream -- that are all unique takes on one particularly epic reverb sound.
 Dark adds a note an octave below what you're playing.
 At lower levels it can add a subtle pad like vibe.
 To the point that you feel it more than you hear it.
 But when turned up (and especially when combined with fuzz) it somehow becomes both cavernous and crushing at the same time.
 Rise swells in the reverb behind your notes.
 At extreme settings it can mimic a guitar being played in reverse or being faded in with a volume pedal.
 A second footswitch on the pedal lets you momentarily max out the decay as well, so you can really let specific chords and notes ring out almost forever.

 Dream might be my favorite of the bunch, though.
-It adds vibrato to your reverb which, when combined with the modulation found across all three modes can create everything from gentle waves to extreme broken record warbles.
+It adds vibrato to your reverb which, when combined with the modulation found across all three modes can create everything from gentle waves to extremely broken record warbles.
 The second footswitch also functions differently in this mode, instead of momentarily maxing out the decay, it grabs a chunk of audio and freezes it.
 This allows you to play over a pad of your own guitar tone.
 It's a bit of a cliche at this point, but being able to make my guitar subtly sound like an old warped record just brings me immense joy.

 The Slö manages to be surprisingly deep and flexible without being overwhelming either.
 The five knobs are relatively straightforward, other than X which changes based on which mode you're in to control its special feature.
 And part of that is due to clever design that allows you to access some secondary functions by holding down the main bypass footswitch while flicking the mode switch or turning the depth knob, to change the modulation shape and speed respectively.
 And also the 50/50 point for the wet/dry mix knob clearly labeled, which is huge.